learn-co-curriculum/redux-index-codealong/readme.md

 ## Cleanup

-There's just a couple small items to clean up.
+There are just a couple of small items to clean up.

 The first is that our CreateTodo Component's form is still live updating `{this.state.text}` below the input each time the user types something.
 Let's fix that by going to the `./src/components/todos/CreateTodo.js` file and removing the line `{this.state.text}`, towards the bottom of our render() function.